vinaya » pli-tv-pvr » Parivāra

 Pāpicchā appasannānaṁ,

-Those with bad desires, in those without confidence,
+Those with bad desires, those without confidence,

 pasannā dhammaṭṭhapanā;

-The confidence of those who have it, the longevity of the Teaching;
+Confidence, the longevity of the Teaching;

 Vinayānuggahā ceva,